By Luis Valdes

 Self Defense * * * * *

 It’s a small compact 5.56x45mm carbine that’s reliable and handy.
-It isn’t a battle rifle, but for a truck/trunk or home defense carbine, I wouldn’t at all feel under armed with it.
+It isn’t a battle rifle, but or a truck/trunk or home defense carbine (or even varmint hunting), I wouldn’t at all feel under armed with it.

 Overall * * * * *

 I can recommend one without a problem.